ktoso/rx-wiki/Observable-Utility-Operators.md

 ***

 ## delaySubscription( )
-#### hold an Observer's subscription request for a specified amount of time before passing it on to the source Observable
+#### hold a Subscriber's subscription request for a specified amount of time before passing it on to the source Observable
 [[images/rx-operators/delaySubscription.png]]

 The `delaySubscription( )` operator shifts waits for a specified period of time after receiving a subscription request before subscribing to the source Observable.